jptweb/IGME-110-Fall-2025/documents/p3-hifi-deliverable.md

 - ✅ All interactive elements work as expected
 - ✅ Content is realistic and appropriate for target audience
 - ✅ Major improvements from lo-fi testing are visible
-- ✅ Any obvious issues from 12B peer feedback are addressed (optional)
+- ✅ Any obvious issues from 12B peer feedback are addressed (optional since we didn't end up doing this 12B, we made it very informal)
 - ✅ Prototype is accessible via shareable link or file

 #### What It Should Demonstrate: